hotosm/drone-tm/docs/manuals/operators.md

 ## Flight Checklist

+### 1. Assessing the takeoff point

-- Ensure you have assessed the surrounding before takeoff.
+- Ensure you have **assessed the surrounding** before takeoff.
 Is there anything overhead?
 Might the conditions here change over time (e.g. a car might be present when the drone returns).
+- Try to wear a high-visibility safety vest while flying.
 - Check the ground on which you place the drone.
 Is it level?
   Are there nearby obstacles it could collide with easily?
   It's good to clear away debris and vegetation where possible.

+### 2. Before flying

-- Is the drone facing away from you before takeoff?
+- Is the drone **facing away from you** before takeoff?
 The drone should be in an orientation that is easily controllable, should there be an issue during takeoff and manual control is required.
 - Have you practiced how to manually control the drone?
 This is essential for if there are issues during the takeoff or landing and manual takeover is required.
+- Unfold the controller antenae and ensure they point at the drone to **maintain a good connection**.
+If signal is lost, the drone may return early.

+### 3. During the flight

 - **Ensure you keep line-of-sight of the drone at all times**.
   Sometimes various issues can occur mid-flight, such as 'fly-away' for misconfigured drones that you may have to catch before they get too far, or uncontrollable issues such as being attacked by birds.
-- Unfold the controller antenae and ensure they point at the drone to maintain a good connection.
-If signal is lost, the drone may return early.
-- Continually watch the flight and ensure the mission does not return early due to an issue.
+- Regularly check the flight on the controller and ensure the mission does not return early due to an issue.
+- **Try to keep the controller in the shade as much as possible** during high temperatures, to avoid overheating.
+If possible, wear a big hat and face away from the sun.
+Or fly from a shaded area, but ensuring you can still see the drone.

 ## Field Workarounds